vadimBei/CloseMateMessengerApi/README.md

 ```
 {
-  "message": "how to create record on C#?"
+  "name": "how to create record on C#?"
 }
 ```